versionone/openAgile/Evolve/Exodus.md

 # openAgile Evolve Exodus Plan

-An primary goal of the Evolve Team is to unlock legacy integrations from the internal Subversion repository, update and refactor them, then make them available in GitHub as open source solutions.
+An primary goal of the Evolve Team is to unlock legacy integrations from the internal SVN repository, update and refactor them, then make them available in GitHub as open source solutions.
 As discussed in the [openAgile Evolve Charter](Chater.md), the team will focus on the following tasks for the Exodus:

 ## Integrations Slated for Exodus